CMS Modified NCD 127 for Abortion Coverage, Effective March 7, 2026 — What Billing Teams Need to Know

 Change Type Modified

-Specialties Affected OB/GYN, Women's Health, Family Medicine, Emergency Medicine
+Specialties Affected OB/GYN, Family Medicine, General Surgery, Emergency Medicine

 CMS Abortion Coverage Criteria and Medical Necessity Requirements 2026

-The first covered indication: the pregnancy is the result of rape or incest.
-The second: a physician certifies that the woman has a physical disorder, physical injury, or physical illness — including a life-endangering physical condition caused by or arising from the pregnancy — that would place her in danger of death unless an abortion is performed.
+Exception 2: Life-endangering physical condition.
+Medicare covers an abortion when the patient has a physical disorder, physical injury, or physical illness — including a life-endangering physical condition caused by or arising from the pregnancy itself — that would place the patient in danger of death unless the abortion is performed.
+Critically, this exception requires physician certification.
+A physician must certify in writing that the condition meets this standard.

 CMS Abortion Exclusions and Non-Covered Indications